variantstudios/greeleydowntown.com/_signature_events/first-friday-a-night-of-art.md

 927 16th Street

-Art … the ultimate gift.
-"Winter Lights," Madison & Main Gallery's 31st annual holiday show will feature original art, unique gifts, and one-of-a-kind ornaments.
-Thirteen guest artists have been invited to join the gallery’s member artists in this fabulous show that runs through December 29.
-There will also be new work by member artists. &nbsp;On First Friday, December 1, the gallery will be open until 8 p.m. with a sale of 20% off all items in the gallery.
-Madison & Main is an artists-owned gallery located at 927 16th Street in Greeley.
-Gallery hours are 10am-6pm Monday through Friday and 10am-4pm Saturday.
+The Madison & Main Gallery has a fresh new show for a fantastic new year.
+The show for January and February is “Power of Love” which features twelve guest artists.
+Their new work includes paintings in oil, acrylic, watercolor, and batik; photography, illustrations, and mixed media pieces; jewelry of all kinds; glasswork, pottery, and paper.
+The slate of guest artists includes: Adriana Appelhans, Cris Conklin, Pete Davis, Francis Denning, Allie Haskins, Melanie Haskins, Josh Krehbiel, Greg Mayes, Laura McElfresh, Janet Sacks, Carrie Seela, and Linda Toukan.
+Gallery members invite you to join them for this show that opens January 2nd and runs through February 23rd.
+Meet the artists during the public opening reception planned for Friday, January 5th from 5-8pm.
+The Madison & Main Gallery is artist-owned and hours are 10am-6pm Monday-Friday and 10am-4pm Saturday.
+All items in the gallery are for sale.
+For more details about the show you may call the Madison & Main Gallery at (970) 351-6201 or visit [www.madisonandmaingallery.com](http://www.madisonandmaingallery.com/)

-### Margie’s Cafe @ The Farmer’s Pantry
+### Margie’s Cafe

 931 16th Street